 Keeping the Temporomandibular Joint Safe

-Let Dr. Hauser Help You Protect Your TMD
+Let Dr. Mark Phillipe Help You Protect Your TMD

 The temporomandibular joint, otherwise called TMJ, is a vital part of our health and wellness.
 If anything happens to this seemingly inconsequential area, you would have difficulty swallowing, chewing and talking, as dental jaw pain can cause great discomfort.
 This is why it is important to keep the temporomandibular jaw in the best shape possible.

-Dr. Hauser of Lakefront Family Dentistry is not just a CEREC restoration specialist.
+Dr. Phillipe of Lakefront Family Dentistry is not just a CEREC restoration specialist.
 He also treats and prevents all types of dental problems, including temporomandibular disorder or TMD.
 Please note that he believes in prevention, as well as curing current oral health issues.
-Here are some of his tips to battle jaw pain.
+Here are some of his tips to battle TMJ pain.

 Battle Stress with Light Exercise